JasonCharamis/FastaLib/README.md

 # FastaLib
-Custom Python library for parsing and manipulation of fasta files.
+Custom Python library for parsing and manipulating fasta files.

 Includes functions for:
   1. Converting multi-line fasta to one-line fasta